Michael Hamlin

-Michael Leon Hamlin (born November 21, 1985) is a former American football safety in the National Football League for the Dallas Cowboys, Jacksonville Jaguars, and Washington Redskins.
+Michael Leon Hamlin (born November 21, 1985) is an American former professional football safety who played in the National Football League (NFL) for the Dallas Cowboys and Jacksonville Jaguars.
 He played college football at Clemson University.

-Early years
+Early life

 Hamlin attended Lamar High School.
 He competed in football, baseball and basketball.
 As a sophomore, he was a two-way player at wide receiver and safety, contributing to the team reaching the 2001 state championship game.

 As a senior, he recorded 4 interceptions (led the team), 20 receptions for 290 yards, 4 touchdowns, 148 punt return yards, 179 kickoff return yards and threw 3 passes for 2 touchdowns, including one to his brother in the state title game.

 Hamlin finished his high school career with 23 interceptions.
 He received twice All-State and Region Player of the Year honors.
 He was also a three-time All-Region selection.
 He contributed to the school winning Class A state titles in 2002 and 2003.

 He received All-region honors in both baseball and basketball, helping the school win the baseball state championship as a junior.